Queer and Trans Health Resources

 - The Counseling Service offers individual therapy to all queer and trans Lewis & Clark Students, working with them with positivity, dignity, and respect.
 Students can contact the Counseling Service via phone or in person to set up an appointment, or can also drop-in during walk-in hours on Tuesday and Thursday from 2-3:30 PM.

-- The Case Management Office works with students one-on-one to tackle any issues that are affecting students’ personal or academic lives.
+- The Office of Student Accessibility works with students one-on-one to tackle any issues that are affecting students’ personal or academic lives.
 Staff connect students with trans-specific medical and mental health care providers, work with other offices on campus to provide accommodations, and much more.

 - Health Promotion and Wellness (HPW) provides in-depth information related to the physical and mental health and wellness of trans and queer students.
 The office runs campus-wide programming and can meet with students one-on-one to discuss a specific health topic.
 HPW also has substantial print and digital resources to learn more about holistic well-being including addiction, assault/trauma and recovery, and safe sex.